What is information literacy?

 How do I get more help?

 If you’re based at Keele Campus, please contact a Liaison or Research Support Librarian if you need further information or support.
-Their details can be found here.
 If you’re based at the Clinical Education Centre, please contact a Health Library Training and Information Support Librarian.

 What are the benefits of information literacy?